MythicOnion/OnionTalks/README.md

 The app automatically downloads the model you selected (there's three options) on your machine's local storage if it cannot find them.
 Note that this does mean the app requires some free storage space.
 Once those are downloaded, the app can run without access to the internet.
 You download them by simply selecting them in the sidebar of the app's UI.

+The easiest way to create new transcripts if you've already created one is to refresh the page.
+A 'clear-transcription'-button turned out to be surprisingly hard to make.

 Have fun with it!

 ## Getting started